opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 This source allows Data Prepper to use S3 as a source.
 It uses SQS for notifications of which S3 objects are new and loads those new objects to parse out events.
+It supports scan pipeline to scan the data from s3 buckets and loads those new objects to parse out events.

 ## Basic Usage